Impressment: Origins

 During the feudal period, all men were expected to defend the realm when called upon, and impressment was a normal practice in the navies and the armies of medieval Europe.
 In England, in the early part of the 17th century, ideas about personal liberty and the limited power of the state began to develop, and by the time the Civil War erupted in 1642, the impressment of soldiers had already been abolished.
 Parliament however, considered the navy too valuable to make similar concessions for sailors.
 Further revolutions in 1649, 1660 and 1688 did nothing to change that with successive regimes arriving at the same conclusion.

 Army recruitment in England from that point, relied entirely upon volunteers, who received a bounty.
 Certain criminals were also permitted to join, in return for a pardon.
 A limited form of impressment in the British Army was briefly reintroduced in 1778 but only for men who were not in lawful employment and who had no substance sufficient for their support and maintenance.
 Additionally, they had to be fit and able-bodied, between the ages of 17 and 45, and over 5’4” in height.
 The act was amended the following year to include men who had abandoned their families and left them to the mercy of the parish.
 The age and height restrictions were also changed to between 16 and 50, and over 5’3”.
 However, the acts were repealed in May 1780.
-The acts also improved pay and conditions for volunteers but these positive advancements were retained.
+The acts also improved pay and conditions for volunteers, which was not repealed.

-As Britain grew into a world power, her navy became more important.
+As Britain grew into a world power, its navy became more important.
 The demands placed on it to protect trade and the colonies led to a massive increase in the number of ships, which had to be manned.
-Alternatives to impressment were tried but none were as effective and so it continued despite the prevalent conception of liberty among the British people.
-The press, as it was often shortened to, was therefore universally disliked..
-Even the authorities were hostile; local councillors would often refuse to ratify press warrants, Judges and juries repeatedly acquitted men under trial for murder, because they had justifiably resisted the invasion of their personal liberties by press-gangs, and the Admiralty thought the whole process inefficient.
+Alternatives to impressment were tried, but none were as effective, and so it continued despite the prevalent conception of liberty among the British people.
+The press, as it was often shortened to, was therefore universally disliked.
+Even the authorities were hostile; local councillors would often refuse to ratify press warrants, judges and juries repeatedly acquitted men under trial for murder because they had justifiably resisted the invasion of their personal liberties by press-gangs, and the Admiralty thought the whole process inefficient.

 Before 1778, Royal Navy captains were responsible for recruiting, including impressment when required, their own crews.
 This burden was lessened somewhat, shortly before the outbreak of the American Revolutionary War, when the Comptroller of the Navy, Sir Charles Middleton introduced the Impress Service.